-pakana services is a not-for-profit social enterprise developed to provide work and training for Aboriginal people in the natural resource management, agriculture and other industry sectors.
+pakana services is a not-forprofit social enterprise developed to provide work and training for Aboriginal people in the natural resource management, agriculture and other industry sectors.
 The enterprise derives income from trade, but all profits are reinvested to assist the Aboriginal community.

-Its primary focus is on-ground land management activities such as brush cutting, weed control, spraying, cutpaste and hand weeding, fencing and tree planting, but pakana services will consider any work opportunity and is happy to work with other service providers and be written into contracts pakana services provides a wide range of hands-on training, much of which results in accreditation for the trainee.
-It gives the participants key skills and puts money in their pockets.
+Its primary focus is on-ground land management activities such as brush cutting, weed control, spraying, cutpaste and hand weeding, fencing and tree planting, but pakana services will consider any work opportunity and is happy to work with other service providers and be written into contracts.